mckamey/duel-mvc/readme.md

 		mvn clean package && \
 		java $JREBEL_OPTS \
+			-Drebel.jersey_plugin=true \
 			-jar bootstrap/target/bootstrap.jar \
 			-war mvcapp/target/mvcapp/

 2. View at `http://127.0.0.1:8080/`
 3. Edit with Eclipse... refresh browser
 4. Repeat
-5. Restart on Guice binding changes / major refactorings as these don't seem to propagate as well
+5. May need to restart on Guice binding changes / major refactorings as these may not propagate as well